-Private Amenity Space - The development offers on-site common indoor and outdoor amenities for the residents which are consistent with the intent of the Plan.
+Private Amenity Space - The development offers on-site common indoor and outdoor amenities for the residents, which is located at the rear.
+Staff have included a condition to consider provision of a ground floor indoor amenity space to augment the children's play area.